Use to find companies where this pattern is active.

 Limits

 This interpretation identifies a directional split between revenue compounding and the trajectories of gross profit and net income, not the cause.
 The decrease-count observations only record year-over-year decreases with no claim about cause (margin compression, mix shift, one-offs, FX, restructuring, etc.).
-The revenue CAGR obs uses centered mapping; firing means positive 6-year revenue CAGR.
+The revenue CAGR observation uses centered mapping; firing means positive 6-year revenue CAGR.
 It does not predict whether margins will stabilize, assess whether growth-at-any-cost is strategic, or claim the stock will underperform.

 Explanation